 Like Life and Critical Illness cover, these policies are underwritten based on your health and lifestyle when you apply.
 All income protection policies get written on a single life basis.

-Probably the least common of the “mortgage protection” type policies but can often be valuable – particularly for those with young families.
+Probably the least common of the “mortgage protection” type policies but can often be valuable, particularly for young families.
 These plans can get taken to cover Life and/or Critical Illness get underwritten on the application in the same way as mentioned above.

-If you take more than one type of policy; however, your Protection Specialist Advisor in Leeds would usually place all the cover with one provider.
-To help save you the additional policy administration charges that individual policies carry but get reduced when bringing all the policies under one plan.
+If you want to take out more than one type of policy, your Protection Advisor in Leeds would usually place all the cover with one provider to help save you from any additional policy administration charges.